 You know how we all have that one place we really want to go to (at least) once in a lifetime?
 Well, mine was Alaska.

 P.S.
 Also, you wanna do it only with a very special someone.

 So, here’s me, on the Chicago flight, stuck on my aisle seat.
 Full flight, why not?!
 By now I’ve watched “Marley and me” about 4 times and we’re still not there.
 Regarding this movie, it made me realize I had one switch “ON” and it just can’t be turn off.
-About that person you wanna share forever with and the dream house you want to built from scratch and you already can see it all working out perfectly.
+About that person you wanna share forever with and the dream house you want to built from scratch.
 Silly thoughts, right?!

 Must now say a huge thank you to the United team for the great flights we had both ways!
 This reminded me of Iceland, the other frozen place I fell in love with.

 Landing like landing, but the take off, we basically went over the glaciers!
 I couldn’t take my eyes of the window even when I was falling asleep by the minute.